Orlow W. Chapman: Early life

+Career

+In 1858, Chapman moved to Binghamton, New York, and established a law practice.
+He was appointed district attorney of Broome County by Governor Edwin D. Morgan in 1862.
+He served in that role until 1867.
+In 1868, he formed a partnership with C. E. Martin.
+He remained in that partnership until Martin became a judge.
+He then partnered with George F. Lyon.
+Chapman remained in that partnership until his death.

-He was District Attorney of Broome County from 1862 to 1867.
-He was a member of the New York State Senate (24th D.) from 1868 to 1871, sitting in the 91st, 92nd, 93rd and 94th New York State Legislatures.
-Subsequently, he was appointed Superintendent of New York State Insurance Department, where he served until 1876.
+Chapman was a member of the New York State Senate (24th D.) from 1868 to 1871, sitting in the 91st, 92nd, 93rd and 94th New York State Legislatures.
+Subsequently, he was appointed Superintendent of New York State Insurance Department, where he served until his resignation on January 31, 1876.
 During Chapman’s time as superintendent he also served as president of the National Insurance Commissioners’ Association and he focused on eliminating corrupt states’ fostering of large and fraudulent companies.
 During his term Chapman also initiated the creation of an Executive Committee formed from and elected by Insurance Superintendents from each state.

 On May 29, 1889, President Harrison appointed Chapman Solicitor General of the United States.
+He remained in that role until his death.

+Personal life

-His service was cut short when Chapman died of pneumonia on January 19, 1890, while working in Washington, D.C.
-Orlow W. Chapman was buried near his home in Binghamton, New York.
+Chapman died of pneumonia on January 19, 1890, while working in Washington, D.C.
+He was buried at Spring Forest Cemetery.